-- As the teacher-student relationship grows more trusting through the letters, students will be more likely to reveal their concerns--both academic and personal.
-Validating students' emotions and experiences will not only help students feel safer and a greater sense of belonging in school, but will also help them to develop their self-awareness and social awareness--both key SEL skills. - Note that unless legally required to do so, you have the option to consult with the school counselor or psychologist without sharing the actual journal entry or the student's name if an especially difficult situation arises. - Psychologist Dr. Mary Lynn Crow makes the following suggestions for how to respond to sensitive material: - Help students identify their feelings by clarifying or by providing helpful terminology. - "The stomach ache and tight throat sound to me like you felt scared.
+- As the teacher-student relationship grows more trusting through the letters, students will be more likely to reveal their concerns-both academic and personal.
+Validating students' emotions and experiences will not only help students feel safer and a greater sense of belonging in school, but will also help them to develop their self-awareness and social awareness--both key SEL skills. - Note that unless legally required to do so, you have the option to consult with the school counselor or psychologist without sharing the actual journal entry or the student's name if an especially difficult situation arises. - Psychologist Dr. Mary Lynn Crow makes the following suggestions for how to respond to sensitive material: - Help students identify their feelings by clarifying or by providing helpful terminology. - The stomach ache and tight throat sound to me like you feel scared.
 When we're afraid, sometimes we can really feel it in our stomach, our chest, or in our throats.
-Are you feeling afraid because your mom spends so much time with your new little brother?
-It's okay to feel angry; it's just not okay to hit your little brother." - o Accept and validate students' feelings; be empathetic. - "It must hurt you a lot to have to listen to them argue." - Provide a link to normalcy and reality in situations when students don't recognize their own vulnerability. - "Being treated in that way is wrong; you don't have to allow it to happen anymore.
-I can get you some help." - o Self-disclose when appropriate. - "I used to have a best friend, too, and I remember how lonely I felt when she moved away." - o Encourage productive self-exploration.
+Are you feeling afraid because you think you aren't ready for the standardized test coming up?
+It's okay to feel nervous-sometimes a little nervousness can help you to focus even more.
+What could you do to relieve some of the fear?
+What will make you feel more prepared?" - Accept and validate students' feelings; be empathetic. - "It must hurt you a lot to have to listen to them argue." - Provide a link to normalcy and reality in situations when students don't recognize their own vulnerability. - "Being treated in that way is wrong; you don't have to allow it to happen anymore.
+I can get you some help." - Self-disclose when appropriate. - "I used to have a best friend, too, and I remember how lonely I felt when she moved away." - Encourage productive self-exploration.
 Encouraging students to know themselves better helps them to move toward a greater sense of independence and self-sufficiency. - "Maybe you can tell me more about that next time." - Encourage problem-solving.
 Post steps in the classroom: 1.
 Identify the problem; 2.
 List possible solutions; 3.
 Forecast consequences of possible solutions; 4.
 Pick the best solution; 5.
 Make action plans; 6.
-Just do it! - "What are some other things you could do when that happens?" - Use bibliotherapy, or using children's literature to help students identify with others who have similar problems.
+Just do it! - "What are some other things you could do when that happens?" - Use bibliotherapy, or using literature to help students identify with others who have similar problems.
 The decision to read is left to the student.
-Know that the decision to read will not resolve problems. - "I have a book about another boy whose grandfather dies.
+Know that the decision to read will not resolve problems. - "I have a book about a teen whose friend dies.
 It reminds me of what you're going through.
-I can get it for you Monday, if you'd like." - others -- the choice is left up to the student.
+I can get it for you Monday, if you'd like." - Identify and support the use of helpful people resources.
+School counselors, nurses, principals, and others -- the choice is left up to the student. - "Would you like to talk to the school counselor about your concerns for your sister?" - $\circ \quad \textit{Communicate that the student is not alone.}$ - "Lots of other students are struggling with this, too.
+You aren't alone." - If it could help, suggest a private face-to-face discussion. - "I'd like to talk to you more about this in person.
+How about today after school?"

-- "Would you like to talk to Mrs. Garcia about your concerns for your sister?" - o Communicate that the student is not alone. - "Lots of people your age feel that way, Ellen." - o If it could help, suggest a private face-to-face discussion. - "I'd like to talk to you some more about this in person.
-How about today after school?" - "It took a lot of courage for you to tell me about that.
+- "It took a lot of courage for you to tell me about that.
 How can I help?
-Please let me know." - Validate the students' personhood, as opposed to focusing exclusively on the behavior. - "It's so nice to get this chance to know you better."
+Please let me know." - Validate a student's personhood, as opposed to focusing exclusively on the behavior. - "It's so nice to get this chance to know you better."